KygoSkyrus/skychat/NOTES.md

     - the one who are deleted;
     - the one who are blocked?
     - the one who's request is declined?
-    - user himself?// cant have user texting himself,, as it would try to send a request to hisself
+    - user himself?// cant have user texting himself,, as it would try to send a request to himself
   - all of them.. why? test one by one to check why not
   - dont let user search the person who are in the request list, and which has a deletedTill (this is why bcz if we dont do this than on search it will show that the request thing with accept and decline button even if the user has declined him earlier,, so better not show it)